rodralez/NaveGo/README.md

 ##  NaveGo Model Validation

 NaveGo has been validated by processing real-world data from a real trajectory and contrasting results against Inertial Explorer, a commercial, closed-source software package.
 Differences between both solutions have shown to be negligible.
-For more information read the following paper,
+For more information read the following paper:

 * R. Gonzalez, C.A.
 Catania, P. Dabove, J.C.
 Taffernaberry, and M. Piras.
 Model validation of an open-source framework for post-processing INS/GNSS systems.
 III International Conference on Geographical Information Systems Theory, Applications and Management (GISTAM 2017).
 Porto, Portugal.
 April 2017.
 [Download](https://www.scitepress.org/PublicationsDetail.aspx?ID=Ds7NC2qnRSw%3d&t=1).